-The Eyes of the Risen Christ as a “Flame (phlóx) of Fire” Part 2.
-Preface to the Parable of the Rich Man and Lazarus: The love of self, the love of money (philárgyros) and the flame of God’s Holiness
+The Flaming Eyes of the Risen Christ: Part II.
+Preface to the Parable of the Rich Man and Lazarus: The 18-fold pathway of the love of self, love of money (philárgyros) and the flame of God’s Holiness

 [Reading Time: 16 minutes]